indre-idenfy/Documentation/pages/tutorials/admin-platform/UpdateCallbackEndpoint.md

 <kbd><img src="https://github.com/idenfy/Documentation/blob/master/resources/tutorials/admin-platform/SignIn.png" alt="Header example." width="400"></kbd>
 <br>

-- Navigate to tabs in the top and find "configuration" tab.<br>
+- Navigate to tabs in the top and find "configuration" tab.
+If you do not see this tab - your account does not have sufficient permissions.
+Contact your colleague who has them.<br>
 <kbd><img src="https://github.com/idenfy/Documentation/blob/master/resources/tutorials/admin-platform/FindRegister.png" alt="Header example." width="400"></kbd>
 <br>